AWS Lambda logo

 AWS Lambda is a FaaS platform.
 It does not focus heavily on solving specific problems, but rather providing a platform to use for whatever event-driven workflows you might have.
 Because of Amazon’s extensive service catalog, Lambda does have heavy emphasis on compatibility and integration with other AWS services.

-For advanced use-cases developers can deploy .zip file archives known as Lambda Layers that usually contain library dependencies, a custom runtime, or configuration files.
-Layers can be used to reduce the size of your deployment packages, separate core function logic from dependencies, share dependencies across multiple functions, or use the Lambda console code editor.
+• Deploy .zip file archives known as Lambda Layers that can contain library dependencies, a custom runtime, or configuration files.
+Reduce the size of your deployment packages, separate core function logic from dependencies, share dependencies across multiple functions, or use the Lambda console code editor.

-AWS Lambda also has an integration for deploying functions packaged as Docker container images through Amazon Elastic Container Registry (ECR).
-This allows you to build and deploy containerized applications to Lambda, leveraging Docker images stored in ECR.
+• Integration for deploying functions packaged as Docker container images through Amazon Elastic Container Registry (ECR).
+Build and deploy containerized applications to Lambda with the extra functionality of Docker images stored in ECR.

 Service Types